UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanMerchantEmailTemplate.md

 NewUnibeeApiBeanMerchantEmailTemplateWithDefaults instantiates a new UnibeeApiBeanMerchantEmailTemplate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetVariableGroups

+`func (o *UnibeeApiBeanMerchantEmailTemplate) GetVariableGroups() []UnibeeApiBeanTemplateVariableGroup`

+GetVariableGroups returns the VariableGroups field if non-nil, zero value otherwise.

+### GetVariableGroupsOk

+`func (o *UnibeeApiBeanMerchantEmailTemplate) GetVariableGroupsOk() (*[]UnibeeApiBeanTemplateVariableGroup, bool)`

+GetVariableGroupsOk returns a tuple with the VariableGroups field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVariableGroups

+`func (o *UnibeeApiBeanMerchantEmailTemplate) SetVariableGroups(v []UnibeeApiBeanTemplateVariableGroup)`

+SetVariableGroups sets VariableGroups field to given value.

+### HasVariableGroups

+`func (o *UnibeeApiBeanMerchantEmailTemplate) HasVariableGroups() bool`

+HasVariableGroups returns a boolean if a field has been set.

 ### GetCreateTime